Pereira v. Sessions: Significance

-This ruling was important because nearly all cases filed in from 2015-2018 were initiated by Notice to Appear documents that did not include the time and place of the proceeding.
+This ruling was important because nearly all cases filed in from 2015 to 2018 were initiated by Notice to Appear documents that did not include the time and place of the proceeding.
 Therefore, it created a path for noncitizens to make an appeal who are in a similar situation.
 However, in The Matter of German Bermudez-Cota (2018), the Board of Immigration Appeals ruled that a Notice to Appear with no time or place still vests Immigration Judge with jurisdiction over the removal proceedings as long as a Notice to Appear specifying the time and place of the hearing is sent to the noncitizen at a later date.
 In a controversial move, as a response to this decision immigration courts in some instances are now scheduling hundreds of artificial removal hearings per day, such as in San Antonio, Texas to trigger the stop-time rule even though they cannot get through every hearing.
 This case is also notable because the Supreme Court referred to individuals in removal proceedings as noncitizens and not aliens, except when quoting statues or regulations that use the term.